-Find the "Modules" link on the left menu of the "Front" page.
-It takes you to the lectures, online readings, and essay assignments, which are organized as Modules.
-Time-wise, the class is divided into four of these, each containing two "Discussions."
-Our reading and writing assignments, except for exams and the term paper, will be accessible from the "Modules" page.
+Time-wise, the class is divided into eight "Modules," each containing two "Discussions."
+Our reading and writing assignments, except for exams and the term paper, will accessible from the Modules," which can be reached from the menu on the left side.
 Apart from "Modules," most of the time you will not need the left sidebar menu, and it may confuse more than it helps.
 For getting around, use the pages, beginning with the Home Page (see upper-right corner).
-For a schedule of the module, see the Overall Schedule.
+Go to the "Assignments" page (accessible from the Home Page).
+Be sure to look at the "Overall Schedule," which has the due dates for everything.
+The paper assignment is located in Assignments, too.
+This 5-6-page paper (due March 15) will be based on the assigned book Minutemen and Their World, which is a fascinating study of what was going on in the lives and society of the people of Concord, Mass., at the time of the Revolution.